Biden administration under pressure to up Ukraine’s rocket firepower

 As Ukrainian forces battle with Kremlin troops for control of the eastern Donbas region and seek to end the war this year — a goal that requires more air and missile defenses, early warning systems, ammunition and other equipment — defense officials and experts alike say a faster influx of such lethal aid can more quickly bring a close to the conflict.

-The extent to whether that is realistic, however, is up for debate.
+However, the extent to which that is realistic is up for debate.

 The most recent $400 million package, announced last week, includes four of the High Mobility Artillery Rocket System (HIMARS).
 The truck-mounted systems can fire multiple armaments that are satellite-guided, allowing the Ukrainians to more precisely hit targets at a range of more than 40 miles — further than any artillery system previously given to the Ukrainians.